RaiZiStyle/mouse-wiggler/README.md

     - Binary downloader : https://filebin.net
     - Don't use `.ps1` cause it need to be active on the system in order to use `.ps1`

+4- [ ] Issue: Wiggle only if the `Update.exe` is the main windows
-4. .exe is recognize as a malware for Windows Defender.
+1. .exe is recognize as a malware for Windows Defender.
 Find a Solution.
    - Even the download via Certutil doesn't work.